 As explained earlier, the Liberal National Country Party has direct connections particularly with the U.S. multi-nationals in Australia.
-Menzies' reference to the benefit of the "benevolent commands" of U.S. imperialism Holt's "All the way with LBJ" Gorton's "We'll come a-waltzing Matilda with you", illustrate this.
+Menzies' reference to the benefit of the "benevolent commands" of U.S. imperialism Holt's "All the way with LBJ" Gorton's "We'll come awaltzing Matilda with you", illustrate this.
 U.S. imperialism is feeling its decline, and in its decline, is very sensitive to the challenge of Soviet social-imperialism.
-Hence in Australia It is husbanding all its resources and calling upon its agents to fight harder for it.
-Early in 1975 Fraser, the Liberal leader, said that there would be no election in Australia until the Labor government had run its parliamentary term and there would be no Senate obstruction.
-As the year went on and the challenge by Soviet social-imperialism to U.S. imperialism intensified Fraser changed his position.
+Hence in Australia it is husbanding all its resources and calling upon its agents to fight harder for it.
+Early in 1975 Fraser, the Liberal leader, said that there would be no election in Australia until the Labor government had run its parliamentary term and there would be no Send ate obstruction.
+As the year went on and the challen by Soviet social-imperialism to U.S. imperialism intensitied, Fraser changed his position.
 He worked for election and the defeat of the Labor government.
-This was at the bidding of U.S. imperialism and the U.S. multi-nationals in Australia for various reasons, one of which is the struggle with Soviet imperialism.
-(U.S. imperialism and the U.S. multi-nationals in Australia want to be absolutely sure that they have unquestioned agents in the administration of Australia.
-They are not prepared to tolerate even the slightest development of Australian nationalism or humanitarianism manifested in the Labor government.
-This is despite craven statements like that of the Labor Minister for Defence Morrison to the effect of all the way with the USA, nor the fundamentally loyal service of the Labor government to U.S. imperialism and for the U.S. multi-nationals.
+This was at the bidding of U.S. imperialism and the U.S. multi-national in Australia for various reasons, one of which is the strug gle with Soviet imperialism.
+U.S. imperialism and the U.S. multi-nationals in Australia want to be absolutely sure that they have unquestioned agents in the administ ration of Australia.
+They are not prepared to tolerat even the slightest development of Australian nationalism or humanitarianism manifested in the Labor governmen This is despite craven statements like that of the Labd Minister for Defence Morrison to the effect of all the way with the USA, nor the fundamentally loyal service of the Labor government to U.S. imperialism and for the U.S. multi-nationals.